Indigestion and heartburn can spoil the best of dinners. What's all about?

 Two types of foods

-Professor Robert Russell, MD, states there are two different processes occuring:
+Professor Robert Russell, MD, states there are two different processes occurring.

-1. Foods that increase the pressure in the stomach placing pressure on the valve that separates the oesophagus from the stomach.
-This would include:
+1. Foods that increase the pressure in the stomach placing stress on the valve that separates it from the oesophagus above.

 2. Foods that irritate the lining of the oesophagus, and hence the nerves.

 In short rather than taking masses of pills, all of which have their side effects, perhaps it's time to start being the detective.
 Which of these are the spoke in your wheel?
 It may be just one of them, or several.

 Yours truly suffered terribly with indigestion heartburn several nights a week having to sleep upright until about five hours after the meal.

 Finally, faced with a gastroscope, medication and the threat of cancer of the oesophagus, he took the bull by the horns.
 Giving up several beers before dinner made a huge difference.